In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 The stability of the supply chain is often reflected in countless communication records and contract texts.

-Simultaneously, it can parse informal texts like emails and order conversations.
+Simultaneously, it can also parse informal texts like emails and order conversations.
 For example, "supplier's recent production capacity is insufficient" can be labeled as "Risk=Unstable Supply."

-When this structured data is further input into operational systems, it can form trend analysis and prediction models, helping management proactively address issues like inventory shortages and transportation delays.
+Once this structured data is further input into operational systems, it can form trend analysis and prediction models, helping management proactively address issues like inventory shortages and transportation delays.
 For enterprises, this means a significant improvement in risk prevention and control capabilities.

 Strategic Decision-Making and Corporate Governance